 In order to create a structured study plan, the right resources must be identified.
 Based on my experience with students, here is a list of what I consider essential resources:

-While the PMBOK Guide is considered the official publication of the PMI, it is more of a reference back than a study guide.
+While the PMBOK Guide is considered the official publication of the PMI, it is more of a reference book than a study guide.

 Pair these respected prep books with it: